ah teaches interface design (Aesthetic Affordances lecture)

 A sample feature narrative

 Andrew wants to find the nearest whisky jack to snap some photos of.
-He opens up the Berdfinder social media app and decides how he might want to find them.
+He opens up the Berdfinder interface and decides how he might want to find them.
 Wanting to find the nearest one he chooses the map option.
 There he is able to put in his address and look around the map for the closest whisky jack sighting.

 A short narrative for using your UI.

 Andrew wants to find the nearest whisky jack (goal) to snap some photos of.
-He opens up the Berdfinder social media app and decides how he might want to find them (options).
+He opens up the Berdfinder interface and decides how he might want to find them (options).
 Wanting to find the nearest one he chooses the map option (decision).
 There he is able to put in his address (options/decision) and look around the map for the closest whisky jack sighting.

 A flowchart illustrating the interaction options for BerdFinder